gcapes/git-course/_episodes/09-remote-collaboration.md

 ```
 {: .bash}

-Now let's change to our other repository and `fetch` the changes from our
+Now let's change directory to our other repository and `fetch` the commits from our
 remote repository,

 ```